How we finance the future

 Economic and financial results

-Based on the financial result from the Export and Project Finance business sector, KfW IPEX-Bank can look back on a highly successful 2018.
-With a contribution to KfW’s consolidated earnings of EUR 537 million (previous year: EUR 469 million), it played a part in securing KfW’s long-term promotional capacity, thereby affirming its role as one of KfW Group’s main sources of earnings.
+Against the backdrop of the aforementioned challenges, KfW IPEX-Bank can look back on a very successful 2019 in relation to the financial result of the Export and Project Finance business sector.
+With a contribution to KfW’s consolidated earnings of EUR 499 million (previous year: EUR 537 million), it played a part in securing KfW’s long-term promotional capacity, thereby affirming its role as one of KfW Group’s main sources of earnings.